justinnuwin/CPE442/tutorial2/README.md

 _Hello, Sobel!_

-1. Depending on the distribution of Linux you are using,
+1. Depending on the distribution of Linux you are using, there can be multiple methods to install OpenCV.

 _Makefiles can also use the lowercase 'makefile', but this is more unconventional._